BrandonLundt/blog/UniversalDashboard.md

 }
 Start-UDDashboard -Content $Dashboard -Port 4242
 ```
 Alright, so the data is meaningful but wow is that ugly.
-Let's add some color and formatting like:
+Let's add some color and formatting by updating New-UdChartDataset :
 ```powershell
 $Dashboard = {
     New-UDDashboard -Title "Local Service Status" -Content {